Dolk (artist)

 Dolk (meaning dagger in Norwegian) (Dolk Lundgren), is the pseudonym of Norway's most recognized stencil artist, Andreas Hamran Færø.
-His motives are often pop-cultural references put into a humoristic or critical context.
+His motifs are often pop-cultural references put into a humorous or critical context.
 Dolk's works can be seen on walls in cities such as Bergen, Berlin, Copenhagen, Barcelona, Oslo, Lisbon, Stockholm, London, Prague and Melbourne.
 Since 2006, Dolk has stepped into galleries where he has had several exhibitions.